prog4biol/pfb2023/unix.md

 - `!<number>` Reissue an old command, based on its number (which you can get from `history`).
 - `!!` Reissue the last command.
 - `!<partial command string>`: Reissue the previous command that began with the indicated letters.
 For example, `!l` (the letter el, not a number 1) would reissue the`ls -F` command from the earlier example.
 - *control-r (^r)*: enter string and search through history for commands that match it.
+This is really useful.

 **zsh** offers automatic command completion and spelling correction.
-If you type part of a command and then the tab key, it will prompt you with all the possible completions of the command.
+If you type part of a command and then the <tab> key, it will prompt you with all the possible completions of the command.
 For example:

 ```
 (~) 51% fd<tab><tab>